What is autonomy?

 - Give others space to be themselves.

-- Share your wants and needs for independence and closeness, listen to what the other person wants and needs, and figure out the balance that works for both of you.
+- Share your wants and needs for personal space and closeness, listen to what the other person wants and needs, and figure out the balance that works for both of you.